 - Teach children to avoid placing foreign objects into their noses and other body openings.

 Thomas SH, Goodloe JM.
 Foreign bodies.
-In: Marx JA, Hockberger RS, Walls RM, et al., eds.
+In Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 60.
+9th ed.
+Philadelphia, PA: Elsevier; 2018:chap 53.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Emeritus, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.